 The Rogue Flat Utility Bench 2.0 is one of the best portable benches currently available and it just so happens to be at a price point in reach for most.

-We've reviewed the big brother of the AB-3100, the AB-3000 in-depth and gave it a great rating.
-The AB-3100 takes many of the same functionalities of the AB-3000 and removes some of the more fancy elements to create a highly functional, budget-priced adjustable bench.
+We’ve reviewed the big brother of the AB-3100, the AB-3000 in-depth and gave it a great rating.
+The AB-3100 takes many of the same functionalities of the AB-3000 and removes some of the more fancy elements to create a highly functional, budget-priced incline bench.

 Although the AB-3100 is priced cheaply, it’s built to handle over 1,000 lbs.
 This means no matter what you’re bench is, this can take it.

 Featuring various angles from flat to fully upright, whether you’d like to bench or military press, the AB-31oo will be able to be used in your training.
 At the rear of the bench are two inline wheels for easy maneuverability without being unstable.

 The top of the AB-3100 uses the same vinyl and foam as their other bench offerings which although isn’t our favorite, gets the job done.

 If you’re in the market for a solid FID bench for your home at a great price, this is what we suggest.